devAshton/Nitro-Generator/README.md

 # Nitro-Generator
-A simple/fast Discord Nitro generator &amp; cgecjer
+A simple/fast Discord Nitro generator & checker

 This Generator automatically checks if the code is valid and or not valid.
 There is an option to automatically notify you when there is a valid code via webhook.
 Your chances of getting a valid code are rare, but not impossible!